 In March 1872, the Hinchliffe family founded Laurel Grove Cemetery and managed it for 127 years.
-CMS Mid-Atlantic, Inc. now takes pride in continuing to manage Laurel Grove as one of its premier properties in New Jersey.
+We now take pride in continuing to manage Laurel Grove as one of its premier properties in New Jersey.
 The original 145-acre property was expanded in the 1920s, when the family acquired the 55-acre adjacent dairy farm to develop a memorial park.

 The first mausoleum on the property was built in 1939 and renovated in 1994.
 Its Old-English-style chapel can seat over 300 visitors.
 Additionally, Laurel Grove has a mausoleum chapel and a crematory chapel.
 The Laurel Grove Crematory was constructed in 1996 and serves all of northern New Jersey.